COMFORT THE FAINTHEARTED

 Beloved, God has not given you the ministry of accusation and condemnation, but that of exhortation and consolation towards the afflicted and fainthearted.

-Learn from the blunder of Job’s friends and be very careful how you treat or deal with your fellow brothers and sisters in Christ in their time of suffering, trials or tribulations.
+Learn from the blunder of Job’s friends and be very careful how you treat or deal with your fellow brothers and sisters in Christ in their time of sufferings, trials or tribulations.

 Prayer: My Dear Heavenly Father, I renounce today my ministry of accusation and condemnation.
 But, I receive today the grace and wisdom to function effectively in the ministry of exhortation and consolation towards the afflicted and fainthearted, in Jesus’ name.
 Amen.